PitamahBhishma-0/springCore/README.md

 PLEASE READ THE THEORY PART BEFORE ACTUALLY SEEING THIS CODE OR U WILL GO TO COMA (Just kidding).

+I HAVE ADDED "description.txt" inside of every packages so that u guys can understand what is going in the packages.

 Hello, this is my bunch of practice code in spring may it help u understand a little bit of core spring.

 EACH CODE HAS IT'S OWN EXPLANATION.
 PACKAGES ARE THERE TO DISTINGUISH THE TOPIC IN SPRING CORE.